 Know when to lodge returns and pay

-You need to declare your taxable wages in your payroll tax returns.
+You need to declare your total taxable wages in your payroll tax returns.

 Annual returns